hehao98/LibraryMigration/README.md

 ## Development

-We use Anaconda and PyCharm Professional for development.
+We use Anaconda for development.
-Please configure your PyCharm to use a new Conda environment with Python 3.7+ and [requirements](requirements.txt) satisfied.
+Please configure to use a new Conda environment with Python 3.7+ and [requirements](requirements.txt) satisfied.

 ## Data Preparation